 The tight integration of SCOM with other MS servers and applications has made it a prevalent choice amongst administrative professionals.
 It’s easier to discover management packs.

-The System Center Configuration Manager (SCCM) is another Microsoft’s part.
+The System Center Configuration Manager (SCCM) is another Microsoft.
 It is also known as Configuration Manager.
-To administrators, this tool provides a way to handle all of the aspects of a windows-based servers of businesses, devices and desktops from one individual hub.
+To administrators, this tool provides a way to handle all of the aspects of Windows-based servers of businesses, devices, and desktops from one individual hub.

-The admins can also provide end-users an access to the required devices and applications without any hassles in terms of the compromised security.
+The admins can also provide end-users access to the required devices and applications without any hassles in terms of compromised security.